IntegralTeam/Bashgammon/readme.txt

 You can undo one move by typing "u" or "undo" but you cannot undo more than the previous move.
 You can finish your turn if you type "f" or "finish" or "d" or "done".
 Your turn will finish automatically if you run out of moves.

-Currently, you can only play player vs. player.
-An update will come that will allow player vs. computer or even computer vs. computer if you're into that sort of thing.
+Currently, you can only play computer vs. computer

 Have fun!